Resolving relational wounds, attachment trauma, and early neglect

 Many adult survivors of trauma come to therapy believing they are simply "broken" or "bad at relationships."
 In reality, they are experiencing the long-term biological echoes of early relational wounds.
 Developmental trauma often manifests in daily life as:

-• Chronic Self-Criticism and Shame: An internal voice that tells you that you are inherently unlovable, a burden, or never quite good enough.
+Chronic Self-Criticism and Shame: An internal voice that tells you that you are inherently unlovable, a burden, or never quite good enough.

-• Difficulty Setting Boundaries: Over-functioning for others, people-pleasing, or tolerating poor treatment because saying "no" feels dangerous to your system.
+Difficulty Setting Boundaries: Over-functioning for others, people-pleasing, or tolerating poor treatment because saying "no" feels dangerous to your system.

-Moving Beyond Talk Therapy to Somatic and Parts Work
+Moving beyond talk therapy to Somatic and Parts Work

 Because attachment trauma occurs before our cognitive brains are fully formed, these memories are primarily stored in the body and the subconscious mind.
 Traditional talk therapy—which focuses only on the intellect—rarely reaches these deeply rooted somatic survival states.

-Advanced Trauma Integration: The Path to Secure Attachment
+Advanced Trauma Integration: the path to Secure Attachment

 Healing from developmental trauma means rewriting your nervous system's blueprint.
 For clients who hit severe walls in their healing journey, I also offer the option to integrate Ketamine-Assisted Psychotherapy (KAP).
 Ketamine's unique ability to temporarily quiet your brain's rigid defense networks opens up a powerful window of neuroplastic flexibility, allowing us to safely process and unburden early relational wounds that previously felt too overwhelming to approach.